Director: Martin Brest

 Featuring: Al Pacino and Chris O’Donnell

 Getting this film in a “two for $20” sale I was cautious, particularly because the front cover showed a rather dated looking image and the title sounded a tad creepy.
-However, the names of ‘Al Pacino’ and ‘Chris O’Donnell’ gave great hope.
+However, the name ‘Al Pacino’ gave me hope.

-Al Pacino’s character – referred frequently to as The Colonel – is a blind man who appears to be as mad as a dog at his first screen appearance!
+Al Pacino’s character – referred frequently to as The Colonel – is a blind man who appears to be as mad as a dog at his first screen appearance.
 But he is such an interesting character I almost wish he were real.
-He tells stories about what happened to him in the army and can tell what a person is like before he has even spoken to them.
+He is an experienced soldier and a wise man, who has a story or two to tell.

-Chris O’Donnell’s character is Charlie and he is hired as Colonel Slade’s aid for a thanksgiving weekend.
-He is dragged to New York with him, but learns a thing or two along the way for sure!
+Chris O’Donnell’s character is Charlie who is hired as Colonel Slade’s aid for a thanksgiving weekend.
+He is dragged to New York with him, but learns a lot along the way.

 Scent of a Woman reminds me a lot of Driving Lessons (and many other films including The Intouchables and You’re Not You): Where an old person drags a young person somewhere.
 The young person doesn’t know jack about life, and learns a lot from the old, wise person.
 Then, the young person finds out that the old person has big secrets.
 So they help each other out.
 I’ve written about this in my post One Story, Six Movies.